Please leave this field empty.

 How violent is Brazil?
 Is it more dangerous than other big, modernizing countries of the South?
 Or is this lurid picture the result of a… more»

-The ranch-style house stands on the shore of a lake in the heart… more»
+The ranch-style house stands on the shore of a lake in the heart of the city, half-hidden behind white-painted walls and mahogany gates.
+Inside the… more»

 2003 • 1,500 words • Reportage & Criticism